 Sleep: One Surface, One Sound Machine

 Start with a single safe sleep surface.
-A bassinet or bedside sleeper works for the first three to five months and keeps your baby close for night feeds — no midnight stumbles down the hall.
-When your baby transitions to a crib, a simple convertible model that grows into a toddler bed extends your investment across years instead of months.
+A bassinet or bedside sleeper covers the first three to five months and keeps your baby close for night feeds.
+When your baby transitions, a convertible crib that grows into a toddler bed stretches your investment across years, not months.

 Feeding: The Minimum Viable Setup

-If you're planning to breastfeed, Health Canada recommends exclusive breastfeeding for the first six months — and your minimum starting kit is simple: a pump (many Canadian provincial health plans cover one or subsidize the cost), a nursing pillow, and nursing pads.
-That's genuinely it.
-A Haakaa, a specific bottle style, or a nipple shield are things you buy after birth once you know what you need.
+Breastfeeding parents need three things to start: a pump (many Canadian provincial health plans cover or subsidize one), a nursing pillow, and nursing pads.
+Everything else — Haakaa, specific bottle style, nipple shield — is bought after birth once you know what you actually need.

-If you're formula feeding or mixing, start with one bottle brand in slow-flow — four to six bottles is enough.
-Babies have strong preferences, and you don't want 20 bottles of a style your baby rejects on day three.
-The Dr. Brown's Options+ and the Philips Avent Natural are the two most consistently recommended starter options, and both ship from Amazon.ca.
-The Dr. Brown's is particularly good for gassy babies; the Avent Natural mimics breastfeeding well for combination feeders.
+For formula or combination feeding, begin with one bottle brand in slow-flow, four to six bottles total.
+Babies have strong preferences and you don't want 20 bottles of a style yours rejects on day three.
+The Dr. Brown's Options+ suits gassy babies well; the Philips Avent Natural mimics breastfeeding for combination feeders.
+Both ship from Amazon.ca.

 Clothing: Exactly This Much